Yonʌhali:yó – Community Advocacy

 - Learn how historical trauma has led to violence and abusive behaviors

-- Learn about traditional spiritual ways using smudging and sweat lodge ceremonies to share the traditional spiritual ways of native people
+- Learn about traditional spiritual ways using traditional ceremonies of native people

 Benefits

-The Goal of the Oneida Healthy Relationship Program is to offer tools to change behavior and take responsibility.
+The Oneida Healthy Relationship Program offers a supportive safe environment for participants to work on tools to change behaviors and take responsibility.

 Reclaiming Culture